raspberrypilearning/shakespearean-insult-generator/en/step_5.md

 You can create your own insults CSV file by following the instruction below or download a pre-built [insults.csv](resources/insults.csv) file.

 - Now open up a document in a spreadsheet editor.
 These instructions are for LibreOffice Calc, which is included on the latest distribution of Raspbian, but this process works in a very similar way in other spreadsheet programs such as Microsoft Excel.
-Copy the first column of insults from the **Shakespearean Insults** PDF file.
+Copy the first column of insults from the [Shakespearean insults](https://www.theatrefolk.com/freebies/shakespearean-insults.pdf) PDF file.
 Now right-click on cell A1 in your spreadsheet and select **Paste Special**.
 In the pop up box which appears, make sure **Unformatted text** is selected before pressing OK.
 Then press OK again when you're presented with the box below.

   ![Paste dialogue](images/paste-dialogue.png)